Workplace Health Safety Lawyer AZ

 Workplace health and safety are two of the most important employee rights today.
 When an employee accepts a position within a company in the United States, they expect to be treated a certain way.
 Even more so, however, they should expect to be placed in the safest working conditions possible, free from any potential hazards or harm.
 Phillips Dayes Law Firm PC has seen a number of cases where employees were simply treated poorly based on the inadequate workplace health and safety in which they were subjected to.
 If you or a loved one has suffered any injuries or harm due to inefficient workplace health and safety, contact our personal injury attorneys as soon as possible.

-To get started right away, please complete a Free Case Review on this page.
+To get started right away, please complete a Case Review form on this page.

 OHSA Workers Rights